Vatnajökull Glacier

 Perlan’s Wonders of Iceland exhibition features an ice cave that is 100 metres long and made from more than 350 tonnes of snow from Icelandic mountains.
 Ice caves are a natural phenomenon that takes shape in the deep winter months within glaciers.
 Meltwater streams carve these fantastic caves, and at Perlan, guests can see a real ice cave in a safe and secure environment.
 A visit to an ice cave is a magical experience that no one who comes to Iceland should miss, and Perlan offers year-round travellers a chance to get a sense of this unique natural phenomenon.

-In addition to their natural beauty, Iceland’s glaciers are significant for the environment as they are an essential source of fresh water for the island and play a vital role in regulating its climate.
+In addition to their natural beauty, glaciers in Iceland are significant for the environment as they are an essential source of fresh water for the island and play a vital role in regulating its climate.

 At Perlan, guests can explore Iceland’s’ natural wonders through a series of exhibits and immersive presentations, including ice caves and glaciers, as well as northern lights and volcanoes.